Menu

 What is the cost?

-The cost for the course is $120.00 per individual or $200.00 for two adults living in the same household (couple) for the year’s classes.
-The fee includes educational materials, current year membership in MCBAPA (either individual or household membership depending on your enrollment level), eight (8) classes and one (individual) or two (couple) tickets to the MCBAPA summer picnic.
+The cost for the course is $150.00 per individual or $225.00 for two adults living in the same household (couple) for the year’s classes.
+The fee includes educational materials, current year membership in MCBAPA (either individual or household membership depending on your enrollment level), eight (8) classes.

 What do I need to bring?